bmai1/museko/README.md

 ## What is Museko?

+*(Not supported for Windows as Essentia, the audio classification library used in this project, currently only has Python bindings for macOS and Linux)*

 Museko is a music analysis tool that I'm making multiple versions of for some reason (I suck at developing stuff).
 Some features include: